fuglyuckDev/fuglyuckDev/README.md

 - 👀 I’m interested in Gaming, cars, airsoft and code!
 - ✨ Primary stack: Next.js, PostgreSQL, Vercel Blob.
 - 💞️ If I don't know it today, I will tomorrow.
-- 🥀 Slightly Inactive profile as I used multiple different github accounts for work and side projects.
+- 🥀 Slightly Inactive profile as I use multiple different github accounts for work and side projects.

 <!---
 fuglyuckDev/fuglyuckDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.